marcelluscaio/game-marketplace/README.md

 - [x] Make click on item change offers
 - [x] Make click on item change offer creation
 - [x] Make Search work
+- [ ] When a Buy Offer is made, the offers total value is commited to the offer and deducted from the user’s inventory
+- [ ] When a Sell Offer is made, the offer’s bundle is commited to the offer and removed from the user’s inventory.

 ## How to run